mnot/I-D/safe-hint/draft.md

 Acknowledgements
 ================

-Thanks to Alissa Cooper, Ilya Grigorik and Emma Llanso for their comments.
+Thanks to Alissa Cooper, Ilya Grigorik, Emma Llanso and Jeff Hughes for their comments.